 Children forming an inappropriate relationship with and adult volunteer Over familiarity |

 Low | High | Event Director, parent | All teams are trained on this via the above mentioned training.
 Before a junior event is launched, all core team members are Garda Vetted to ensure no one barred from working with children can take a core role.
-Events are held in public places; there are no private spaces (no changing rooms, no toilets, no indoor spaces at all) where adult volunteers can be alone and out of sight with children.
+Events are held in public places; there are no private spaces (no changing rooms, no indoor spaces at all) where adult volunteers can be alone and out of sight with children.
+Toilet facilities where there are any are associated with the publicly available facilities and are not provided by or managed by parkrun.
 To minimise the risk of grooming, we have clear social media policies, with all communication between children and adults restricted to official parkrun channels, and only in relation to the day to day running of parkrun events.
 Whistleblowing procedures are in place and available via the Safeguarding Hub so that concerns can be appropriately reported. |

 Unauthorised photography and recording activity | Low | Medium | Run Director | Photographers are registered volunteers who adhere to the parkrun photography policies (available on the Volunteer Hub) These volunteers wear high-viz jackets so anyone else taking photographs would be easily spotted and approached by the Run Director. |

 Lack of correct Garda Vetting for key volunteers | Low | Medium | Safeguarding Lead | Roles at 5k events do not require Garda Vetting checks.
-At junior parkrun events everyone in the core team is Garda Vetted.
-The Safeguarding Team maintain secure record of the names of the core team at junior parkrun events and the date of their Garda Vetting check.
-Teams are contacted to audit this to ensure that any new volunteers apply for a Garda Vetting check. |
+At junior parkrun events Event Directors, Run Directors and regular volunteers are Garda Vetted.
+The Safeguarding Team maintain secure records of the names of the core team at junior parkrun events and the date of their Garda Vetting check.
+Teams are contacted to audit this to ensure that any new volunteers apply for a Garda Vetting check.
+Garda Vetting checks are completed in conjunction with Athletics Ireland and must be refreshed every three years. |

 Peer to peer behavioural issues | Low | Low | Run Director, Event Director | Anti-bullying policy in place available on the Safeguarding Hub. |